-‘My 600 Lb Life’ Nicole Is So Obese, She Can’t Care For Her Kids
+‘My 600 Lb Life’: Nicole Is So Obese That She Can’t Care For Her Kids

-My 600 Lb Life‘s Nicole is so obese, she can’t care for her children.
+My 600 Lb Life’s Nicole is so obese that she can’t care for her children.
 Meanwhile, she’s so immobile and so addicted to food that her idea of a “romantic” date involves being wheeled around in her wheelchair by her boyfriend while they go to the grocery store to find junk food to gorge on.

 Nicole, from Marion, Ohio, is the latest morbidly obese person to be featured on the popular TLC show, which documents the difficulties of morbidly obese people as they seek help from Houston surgeon Dr. Younan Nowzaradan.
 While the show has featured its share of shockingly obese people over the years, Nicole may be the most severe case yet.